By Michelle Chaplow

 - Please don’t cut my head and legs off

 In every family there is one person who is a disaster with a camera – someone who has a reputation for cutting off people’s heads whenever they take a picture.
-So, when a camera is offered around at social occasions, that person most probably won’t be nominated to capture the event.
+So, when a camera or phone is offered around at social occasions, that person most probably won’t be nominated to capture the event.

 Please don´t cut off the flower heads and chair legs from hotel images